Fujitsu A64FX

 The A64FX is a 64-bit ARM architecture microprocessor designed by Fujitsu.
 The processor is replacing the SPARC64 XIfx as Fujitsu's processor for supercomputer applications.
-It powers the Fugaku supercomputer, ranked in the TOP500 as the fastest supercomputer in the world from June 2020, until falling to second place behind Frontier in June 2022.
+It powers the Fugaku supercomputer, the fastest TOP500 supercomputer in the world between the June of both 2020 and 2022, being first surpassed by the Frontier.

 Design

-Fujitsu collaborated with ARM to develop the processor; it is the first processor to use the ARMv8.2-A Scalable Vector Extension SIMD instruction set with 512-bit vector implementation.

-It has "Four-operand FMA with Prefix Instruction", i.e. MOVPRFX instruction followed by 3-operand FMA operation (ARM, like RISC in general, is a 3-operand machine, with no space for four operands), which get packed into a single operation in the pipeline.
+The A64FX implements the ARMv8.2-A instruction set, with 512-bit Scalable Vector Extension (SVE) SIMD units.
+The SVE accepts four operands, one more than typical 3-operand machines; the extra operand is called the instruction prefix.
+For example, MOVPRFX instruction followed by (ARM, like RISC in general, is a 3-operand machine, with no space for four operands), which get packed into a single operation in the pipeline.
 For the processor the designer claim ">90% execution efficiency in (D|S|H)GEMM and INT16/8 dot product".

 The processor uses 32 gigabytes of HBM2 memory with a bandwidth of 1 TB per second.
-The processor contains 16 PCI Express generation 3 lanes to connect to accelerators (hypothetical e.g. GPUs and FPGAs).
+The processor contains 16 PCIe 3.0 lanes for solid state NVMe storage.
 The processor also integrates a TofuD fabric controller with 10 ports implemented as 20 lanes of high-speed 28 Gbit/s to connect multiple nodes in a cluster.
-The reported transistor count is about 8.8 billion.
+The reported transistor count is about 8.786 billion.

 Each A64FX processor has four NUMA nodes, with each NUMA node having 12 compute cores, for a total of 48 cores per processor.
 Each NUMA node has its own level 2 cache, HBM2 memory, and assistant cores for non-computational purposes.

 Fujitsu intends to produce lower specification machines with reduced assistant cores.
 Reliability, availability and serviceability (RAS) capabilities are claimed, i.e. ~128,400 error checkers in total.

 In June 2020 the Fugaku supercomputer using this processor reached 442 petaFLOPS and became the fastest supercomputer in the world.